vanhoangkha/Networking-fundamentals/Day31_TCP_and_UDP.md

 ---

-UDP (USER DATAGRAM PROTOCOL)
+UDP (USER DATAGRAM Giao thức)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/773a7e94-50b1-4179-b2e6-0d45ec5c1b3d)

-- UDP is NOT a CONNECTION-ORIENTED PROTOCOL
+- UDP is NOT a CONNECTION-ORIENTED Giao thức
     - The SENDING HOST does NOT establish a CONNECTION with the DESTINATION HOST before sending DATA.
 The DATA is simply SENT

 - UDP DOES NOT provide reliable COMMUNICATION
     - When UDP is used, ACKNOWLEDGEMENTS are NOT SENT for received SEGMENTS
-    - If a SEGMENT is LOST, UDP has no mechanism to re-TRASMIT it
+    - If a Đoạn is LOST, UDP has no mechanism to re-TRASMIT it
     - SEGMENTS are sent “best-effort”

 - UDP DOES NOT provide SEQUENCING
-    - There is NO SEQUENCE NUMBER FIELD in the UDP header
+    - There is NO SEQUENCE NUMBER FIELD in the UDP Header
     - If SEGMENTS arrive out of order, UDP has no MECHANISM to put them back in ORDER

 - UDP DOES NOT provide FLOW CONTROL